Iterable/iterable-roku-sdk/README.md

 For sample code, look at the [`/test-app`](https://github.com/Iterable/iterable-roku-sdk/tree/main/test-app) folder of this repository.

-## Release notes, support and troubleshooting
+## Release notes, support, and troubleshooting

 Release notes: